uTensor/ADL_demo/README.md

 $ cd ADL_demo
 $ mbed compile -m DISCO_F413ZH -t GCC_ARM --profile=uTensor/build_profile/release.json
 ```
-- Copy `Train\adl_model\constants` onto the root of a FAT32 formated SD card
-- Insert the SD card into the board
 - Ensure the Grove sensor is connected
 - Locate the binary path from the terminal output, and flash it onto the board